-59. As noted, the Bureau seeks to harmonize the programs and objectives of the PASB and the WHO Secretariat, while at the same time maintaining the regional specificity that addresses PAHO Member States' concerns and priorities, summarized in the Health Agenda for the Americas.

-60. At the time of its development, this Strategic Plan directly adopted the 16 Strategic Objectives (SOs) that were included WHO's MTSP until January 2007.
-Subsequently, based on input from WHO Member States during the January 2007 Executive Board, WHO combined SOs 10, 11, 13 and 14 into one SO.
+- 61. As noted, the Bureau seeks to harmonize the programs and objectives of the PASB and the WHO Secretariat, while at the same time maintaining the regional specificity that addresses PAHO Member States' concerns and priorities, summarized in the Health Agenda for the Americas. - 62.
+At the time of its development, this Strategic Plan directly adopted the 16 Strategic Objectives (SOs) that were included WHO's MTSP until January 2007.
+Subsequently, based on input from WHO Member States during the January 2007 Executive Board meeting, WHO combined SOs 10, 11, 13 and 14 into one SO.
 Based on consultation with Member States at the March 2007 meeting of the Subcommittee on Program, Budget and Administration (SPBA), and internal discussion, the PASB has decided to continue with the original 16 SOs.
 A crosswalk approach will be used for reporting on the four SOs combined by WHO.
-The PASB's contribution to WHO's organization-wide expected results (OWERs) is explicitly quantified in the region-wide expected results (RERs).
-This is the first time that RERs have been developed with indicators that aggregate directly to the global level.

-61. With respect to WHO's highest level planning instrument, the General Programme of Work (GPW), the Bureau sees its contribution both in terms of the Strategic Plan's relationship to the Health Agenda for the Americas (developed in alignment with the Global Health Agenda contained in the 11th GPW) and the MTSP (developed by WHO to respond to the GPW), as well as in the core functions, a concept originating in the GPW.

-62. The relationship between the Bureau planning mechanisms of the PASB and WHO is graphically represented in the following diagram.
+The PASB's contribution to WHO's Organization-wide Expected Results (OWERs) is explicit in the Region-wide Expected Results (RERs).
+This is the first time that RERs have been developed with indicators that aggregate directly to the global level. - 63.
+With respect to WHO's highest level planning instrument, the General Programme of Work (GPW), the Bureau sees its contribution both in terms of the Strategic Plan's relationship to the Health Agenda for the Americas (developed in alignment with the Global Health Agenda contained in the 11th GPW) and the MTSP (developed by WHO to respond to the GPW), as well as in the core functions, a concept originating in the GPW. - 64.
+The relationship between the planning mechanisms of PAHO and WHO is graphically represented in the following diagram.